-Being an immigrant has its own challenges and I was curious to know from other immigrants how they were dealing with their finances.
+Being an immigrant has its own challenges, and I was curious to know from other immigrants how they were dealing with their finances.
 I wanted to find out the unique challenges they were facing and how they dealt with them.
-This interview series is an attempt to share the stories of immigrants and how they manage their finances.

-I am very happy to present our second guest for the interview series, Rocky Lalvani from Richer Soul.
+I am very happy to present the 2nd guest of the interview series, Rocky Lalvani from Richer Soul.
 He teaches financial planning and growing your wealth and help you avoid the mistakes he made during his journey to build wealth.

 I hope you enjoy this interview as much as I did.

 1. Can you tell us about yourself?
 Please include any details you feel comfortable sharing about how long you’ve been in the US, what you do for a living and your income range.

 I came to the USA when I was 2 years old.
 It was 1968 and it was my parents 2nd big move in life.
 They had to relocate during WW2 as India split apart.
 I grew up in the USA but all our family friends were other Indians that my parents knew from back home.
 My wife came to the US when she was 16 from India as well.
 My parents were older when they had me and were only allowed to bring $25 from India.
 They each had a sibling in the US to help them get started.

 Both my wife and I paid our way through college and started working.
 We both make 6 figure incomes and I have always saved and been frugal with my spending.
 We have 2 kids 19 and 16.
 My daughter is off to college and my son is home schooling for high school but taking college classes instead of high school classes.
 He should graduate high school with 60 credits.
 We did this because the cost of college is ridiculous and we don’t see much value beyond the piece of paper.

 I live in PA.